RAS-University/robotic-courses/docs/MPC.md

 In the following section we will derive the induction step of the dynamic programming algorithm, which will lead us to the discrete-time Riccati equation (DARE).

-The assumptions are thate the cost function is quadratic, the dynamics are linear and there are no constraints on the system.
+The assumptions are the following:
+- the cost function is quadratic,
+- the dynamics are linear,
+- there are no constraints on the system.

 $$
 V_T(x) = x^\top S x